-45. Following paragraphs 9.6 (a) and (b), 9.7 and Appendix I of the Guidance Notes, and also paragraph 59 of the General Panel Guidelines, submitting units are required to describe how they have supported the conduct and production of research.
-This is distinct from the impact overview statement, which should describe how the units encourage and facilitate the achievement of research impact.
+43. Following paragraphs 9.6 (a) and (b), 9.7, 9.8 and Appendix G of the Guidance Notes, and also paragraphs 59 & 60 of the General Panel Guidelines, the Panel will use the information provided in the University-level Environment Overview Statement to inform and contextualise their assessment of relevant sections of the UoA-level Environment Overview Statement.
+Submitting units are required to describe how they have supported the conduct and production of research, in the context of the university's policies as set out in the University-level Environment Overview Statement.

-46. Within the terms of the Guidance Notes, the Health Sciences Panel will expect in particular to see the following in the environment overview statement - section will be assessed in combination with the research strategy.
+44. Within the terms of the Guidance Notes, the Health Sciences Panel will expect in particular to see the following in the -